rajasoun/ship-it-with-ease/README.md

 ## Prerequisites

 1. Set up your environment.
-Follow the steps in the [Quick Start: snap-it shell](/ToDO:pending)project.
     The steps include:

         - npm       - v7.6.0